LiliGhaznavi/react-practice/01-pizza-menu/README.md

 ## Pizza Menu Project

-A learning project from a course to learn the fundamentals of React by creating a pizza menu.
+A learning project to learn the fundamentals of React by creating a pizza menu.